leia-project/viewer/README.md

 ```

 #### startPosition
 The start position of the camera.
 Since we are using a 3D viewer we need more than just an x, y and z position.
 An easy way to interactively get all the parameters for your preferred startPosition is by using the dt-generic-viewer.
 Open the settings from the left menu bar and enable the option ```Camera position```.
 When moving the view you will see the camera settings appear in a box.
 You can copy these settings to the startPosition configuration.
+Note: pitch is always overwritten with -90 degrees if startCameraMode3D is set to false.

 |value|description|type|
 |-|-|-|